I wrote about this topic with Bob Mankoff for the New Yorker.

 Bonus cartoon of surprising relevance given Alaska’s success in terms of caption win rate:

 Code and raw data for replicating these choropleths are available at my NYer_Choropleths Github repo.
+An R Notebook on this is also available here.
 Also, thanks to Sarah Levine for using her QGIS knowledge to help me tame maps of the US.